 Families typically insure the breadwinner, but many do not insure the homemaker.
 However, if the homemaker dies and is not insured, the breadwinner and their children could be left financially vulnerable.
-Could the breadwinner afford to take extended time off work or take a less demanding but lower paying job to look after the children?
+You should consider whether the breadwinner could afford to take extended time off work or take a less demanding but lower paying job to look after the children?
 Or could the breadwinner afford to hire a carer to look after the children?